• Free shipping

 Air gap

-There must be an air pocket between the walls – at least 100–300 mm depending on the depth of the frequency.
+An air pocket between the walls must be present—at least 100–300 mm depending on the frequency’s depth.
 The deeper the bass, the larger the air gap needed.

 Freestanding wall or double construction

-Use several layers of plasterboard or a combination of OSB and plasterboard.
-Three to four boards on the front of the studwork is ideal – each board dampens an additional 3 dB.
+Use multiple layers of gypsum board or a combination of OSB and gypsum.
+Three to four panels on the front of the stud frame is ideal—each panel provides additional sound insulation of approximately 3 dB.

 SilentDirect MLV

-Applied directly to the studs before the boards are installed, preferably in several layers.
+Apply directly to the studs before installing the panels, preferably in multiple layers.
 MLV is particularly effective at blocking airborne low-frequency sound.

 SilentDirect Polaric or Neo

-Installed between the structure and the floor or wall contact points to reduce structure-borne sound and vibrations.
+Installed between the structure and the floor or wall contact points to reduce structure-borne noise and vibrations.

 SilentDirect Seal

-Seals gaps and transitions.
-Important for preventing sound from passing through even the smallest air leaks.
+Seals gaps and joints.
+Essential for preventing sound from escaping through even the smallest air leaks.

-When low-frequency sound is insulated correctly, mass, distance, and acoustic separation are all required—it is not enough to simply "cover" the wall.
-An incorrectly constructed structure without an air gap or with too few layers has virtually no effect.
+When low-frequency sound is properly insulated, mass, distance, and acoustic separation are all required—simply “covering up” the wall is not enough.
+An improperly constructed structure without an air gap or with too few layers has virtually no effect.

 Mid-frequency sound – effective insulation with the right material

-Mid-frequency sound mainly consists of speech, TV sound, kitchen appliances, and similar.
-SilentDirect MLV works very well here thanks to its high density and flexibility.
-For wall insulation, MLV is installed behind plasterboard or on the front of studs.
-Sealing with SilentDirect Seal around connections further improves the result.
-In combination with this, sound-absorbing panels are used in the room, such as SilentDirect PES Wall or Ceiling, to reduce reflections and prevent sound from bouncing further.
+Mid-frequency sound consists mainly of speech, TV sound, kitchen appliances, and similar sources.
+Here, SilentDirect MLV works very well thanks to its high density and flexibility.
+For wall insulation, MLV is installed behind drywall or on the front of studs.
+Sealing around joints with SilentDirect Seal further improves the result.
+In combination with this, sound-absorbing panels are used in the room, such as SilentDirect PES Wall or Ceiling, to reduce reflections and prevent sound from bouncing off surfaces.

 High-frequency sound – short wavelength, easy to dampen

-High-frequency sounds, such as birdsong, ringing bells, or keyboard clicks, have short wavelengths that are easily reflected but also effectively absorbed.
-In this case, sound-absorbing materials in the room are often sufficient.
-SilentDirect PES Wall, PES Ceiling, or fabric-covered absorbers are ideal choices that can be installed directly on walls or ceilings.
-In technical spaces where appearance is not a priority, SilentDirect Egg provides very high absorption for both high and mid-frequency sounds.
+High-frequency sounds, such as birdsong, doorbells, or keyboard clicks, have short wavelengths that are easily reflected but also effectively absorbed.
+In these cases, sound-absorbing materials in the room are often sufficient.
+SilentDirect PES Wall, PES Ceiling, or fabric-covered absorbers are ideal choices that are mounted directly on walls or ceilings.
+In technical spaces where appearance is not a concern, SilentDirect Egg provides very high absorption for both high- and mid-frequency sounds.

 Combine the right products for the entire frequency spectrum